Track Coalescence and Repulsion in Multitarget Tracking: An Analysis of MHT, JPDA, and Belief Propagation Methods: Simulation Study

 \subsection{Simulation Setup}

 We consider the four simulation scenarios S1 through S4 depicted in Fig.\ \ref{fig:GroundTruth}.
-In S1, two targets approach each other, move in parallel close to each other, and separate again.
-In S2, two targets move in parallel close to each other from the beginning and then separate.
-In S3, two targets cross each other.
-In S4, six targets are born on a circle of radius 150\ist\text{m}; they move according to a nearly constant velocity motion model towards the origin, where they come in close proximity, and then separate again \cite{mey17}.
+In S1 through S3, there are two targets with deterministically chosen trajectories: in S1, the two targets approach each other, move in parallel close to each other, and separate again; in S2, they move in parallel close to each other from the beginning and then separate; and in S3, they cross each other.
+In S4, on the other hand, six targets are born with uniform spacing on a circle of radius 150\ist\text{m} and evolve randomly according to a nearly constant-velocity motion (NCVM) model \cite{barShalom02}; they come in close proximity near the origin and then separate again \cite{mey17}.
 Each scenario comprises 300 time steps.
 The minimum distance between the two targets in S1 and S2 is equal to the standard deviation of the measurement noise, $\sigma_{\V{v}}$ (defined below).
 The targets remain close to each other for 100 time steps in S1 and for 150 time steps in S2.
 In S3 and S4, the two and six targets are in a ``2$\sigma_{\V{v}}$-neighborhood'' for about 50 time steps and 30 time steps, respectively.
 The region of interest (ROI) is $[-750\ist\text{m}, \ist 750\ist\text{m} ] \times [-750\ist\text{m}, \ist 750\ist\text{m}]$ for all scenarios.